xinntao/HandyView/README.md

 ### Ubuntu

 I used Ubuntu in the previous versions.
 Now I switch to Windows (with wsl) for development.
-So this is not tested and may be out-of-date.
+So this is not tested on Ubuntu and may be out-of-date.

 1. Clone this repo `git clone git@github.com:xinntao/HandyView.git`
 1. How to double click to open an image